skobnx/ShadowverseEvolveCockatrice/README.md

 - Cockatrice has two decks, the main deck and side deck.
 Thus, we will use the main deck for our main deck, and use the the side deck for our evolve deck.
 - To add cards to your deck, search for the card you want to add, and double click on it.
 It will automatically add the card to the main deck.
 To move the card to your evolve deck, double click on the card from the main deck.
-- It is recommended to add one Land card in the evolve deck to help keep track of used and unused mana.
+- It is recommended to add one Land card in the evolve deck to help keep track of used and unused play points.
 Of course, it is not required and completely optional.

 Your deck should look like this:
 <img src = "https://cdn.discordapp.com/attachments/480908885956362242/1126711058233561108/forestcraft-deck.png">